sage-productions/innovate-bham-candidate-portal/README.md

 ## The Innovate Birmingham Candidate Portal Project by Sage Productions

-#### Sage Productions is composed of candidates from Innovate Birmingham's Fall 2020 Cohort.
+#### Sage Productions is a final project team composed of candidates from Innovate Birmingham's Fall 2020 Cohort.
 Team members include:

 - Christopher Cobb